-...resulting in oversharing of highquality data and a "too many subscriptions" problem
+...resulting in oversharing of highquality data and a "too many subscriptions" problem Or we share with friends through "secret links"

 Calendar

 Your calendar's Private Address is designed for your use only.
 All of your calendar information is available via your private links, so don't share this address with others.